nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   inference (quoted strings, bare integers, decimal-point floats, `true`/`false`, each language's null); the schema, value, and display renderings refuse to, naming themselves.
+- Binding: the reference's `binding` module, for driving load rather than rendering text.
+A `Layout` is learned **once** from a facet's first record — names in wire order, each with the `BindType` its tag implies — and a `Binder` compiled against it (`all`, or `select` in template order, with parameter renames applied at compile time) binds every record after by position: the walk in `Scan.fields` skips names and reaches each value as a `Field` view over the record's own bytes, read through primitive accessors typed by the wire form, or through `value()` for the AST view.
+A field the facet lacks is refused when the binder is built, naming what it has; a record whose layout differs from the compiled one is refused, not bound short. `BindType` is its own exhaustive mapping from the tag, distinct from the schema vernaculars': a `Half` binds as `FLOAT16`, `DateTime` as `TIMESTAMP_TEXT`, `Null` as no type, and containers with their element types left undetermined rather than guessed as text.
+Forms are read from the facet's `forms` namespace — one JSON record per form, unknown keys preserved, unreadable records skipped — and a facet without one offers exactly one implicit form named `default`, which is every dataset written before forms existed; an unknown form is refused naming what is offered, the implicit one not listed as a choice.
+A `PredicateBinder` compiles a flat conjunction against a sample predicate **and** the layout, typing each `Condition` from the field's tag rather than the comparand's variant, and binds a record's comparands only after its leader byte says PNode and its fingerprint matches the compiled shape; a disjunctive or nested template is refused at compile time.
 - Facet shape: every extension the spec names belongs to a `FacetFormat` with a `FacetShape` — element runs, or opaque records — and `facetShape` answers it so a caller handling both branches on the fact rather than